MohdRas/kubernetes/README.md

   - "kubectl rolling-update my-web-server --rollback"
 - with K8s, we are able to define expected state of our application.
 This state is maintained even after any faliure to these instances.
   - webserver 2 instances.
-  - payment service 2 instances.
+  - payment SERVICE 2 instances.
-  - redis service 3 instances.
+  - redis SERVICE 3 instances.
-  - database service 1 instance.
+  - database SERVICE 1 instance.
 # kubectl
 - **kubectl get all**
     - all objects